-- screening for early signs of diabetes-related kidney disease.
+- screening for early signs of diabetes-related kidney disease and treatment.

 WHO aims to stimulate and support the adoption of effective measures for the surveillance, prevention and control of diabetes and its complications, particularly in low and middle-income countries.
 To this end, WHO:

 - provides scientific guidelines for the prevention of major NCDs including diabetes;

 - develops norms and standards for diabetes diagnosis and care;